-Apple cider vinegar for weight loss has attracted plenty of attention in recent years, with celebrities and wellness experts declaring that it is the secret ingredient to their enviable physiques.
+Apple cider vinegar for weight loss has recently attracted much attention, with celebrities and wellness experts declaring it the secret ingredient to their enviable physiques.

-Apple cider vinegar is a highly acidic substance so the theory is that taking some each day will help raise stomach acid levels and give digestion a boost.
+Apple cider vinegar is a highly acidic substance, so the theory is that taking some each day will help raise stomach acid levels and give digestion a helping hand.

 We all know that constipation leaves us feeling bloated and heavy, while eliminating waste leaves us feeling lighter.

-It’s not been proven in scientific studies, but many people feel that a daily dose of ACV in the morning helps to cleanse the digestive system ready for a new day.
+It’s not been proven in scientific studies, but many people feel that a daily dose of ACV in the morning helps to cleanse the digestive system, ready for a new day.

-The levels of pectin found in apple cider vinegar are not definitively known, as it’s generally found in the apple skin and fruit itself rather than the juice.11
+The levels of pectin found in apple cider vinegar are not definitively known, as it’s generally found in the apple skin and fruit itself rather than the juice.6

 However, a tablespoon of apple cider vinegar with your morning glass of water might help get things moving so you can start your day feeling good.

-This blood sugar spike causes your body to produce lots of insulin to allow the glucose to enter your body’s cells to be used as energy.
+This blood sugar spike causes your body to produce lots of insulin allowing the glucose entering your body’s cells to be used as energy.

-If you’re experiencing frequent blood sugar spikes, it means your body is producing too much insulin, and your body can stop recognising it.
+If you’re experiencing frequent blood sugar spikes, your body is producing too much insulin, and your body can stop recognising it.

 Also, the subsequent blood sugar drop after a spike leads to increased feelings of hunger, cravings and potentially overeating.
 This, in turn, leads to weight gain over time.

-It could suppress your appetiteIt’s not just the strong taste of apple cider vinegar putting people off their food.
-Researchers based at Imperial College London have found that acetate – a key component in acetic acid – has a central role in appetite regulation.17
+Researchers at Imperial College London have found that acetate – a key component in acetic acid – has a central role in appetite regulation.10

 More research is needed in this area, but in the meantime, add apple cider vinegar to sauces, dressings and marinades and see if it can support you to eat fewer calories overall.